jarrod-lowe/wildsea/README.md

     * Add "Codacy Static Code Analysis" to status checks that are required
   * Block force pushes
   * TODO: Require code scanning results
+* Install <https://github.com/apps/renovate> into the repo
+* Under settings, "Set up code scanning"
+  * Enable everything exeept Dependabot version updates
+  * Set up CodeQL to default
+  * Set the Protection rules to Any/Any
+* Create an AWS Account for deployment
+  * Set up OIDC as per <https://aws.amazon.com/blogs/security/use-iam-roles-to-connect-github-actions-to-actions-in-aws/>
+  * Restrict it to the repo and branch main
+  * Add AdministratorAccess, for now, and call it GitHubAccess-Wildsea@main
+  * Add another role with ReadyOnlyAccess, don't restrict the branch, and call it GitHubAccess-Wildsea
+* Add an environment "main"
+  * Add an Environment Variable in the environment "AWS_ACCOUNT" with the ID of the AWS Account
+  * Add an Environment Variable in the environment "AWS_REGION" with the AWS Region you want to use
+  * Add an Environment Variable in the environment "STATE_BUCKET" with the name of the state bucket you created
+  * Add an Environment Variable in the environment "ENVIRONMENT" with the name of the environment